U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 About 10,000 years ago, climatic conditions became drier and people moved seasonally in search of food and water.
 Seeds were harvested wherever they ripened, mesquite beans were collected in the valleys and piñon nuts were gathered in the mountains.
 Parts of other plants were used to make such items as clothing, dart and arrow shafts, baskets, cordage and nets.
 People lived in temporary camps near springs and other water sources and some of these sites may show thousands of years of use.
 Caves and other natural shelters were used for protection from the elements.
 Due to the dry Nevada environment, these sites may preserve organic remains such as basketry and fur blankets for more than 10,000 years.
 Gypsum Cave shows evidence of over five thousand years of human occupation as well as earlier use by now extinct animals like the giant ground sloth.

 As early as A.D.
-100, prehistoric people who became known as the Virgin Anasazi settled along the Muddy and Virgin River valleys.
+100, prehistoric people who archaeologists call the Virgin Anasazi settled along the Muddy and Virgin River valleys.
 These people were more sedentary than their neighbors living in the west and cultivated corn, squash and beans.
 They built permanent houses and storage structures of stone and adobe.
 Although the archaeological evidence shows these people came to depend increasingly on agriculture, they still relied somewhat on wild foods.
 They acquired resources from as far west as the Spring Mountains although it is not clear whether they gathered the resources themselves or traded for these goods with the more mobile people living there.